syedtaz/project-cait/README.md

 # caitlyn.jl

 Code for stochastically simulating oscillatory systems in multicellular models of zebrafish.
-Current iterations include stable CPU and GPU versions written in Julia.
-There is also an experimental low-level version in CUDA C. Code by Tazmilur Saad.
+Current iterations include a stable, tested CPU version written in Julia and an experimental low-level [version](https://github.com/syedtaz/cuda-caitlyn) in CUDA C. Code by Tazmilur Saad.

 Please see the documentation ([![][docs-stable-img]][docs-stable-url]) for more details on the algorithm and the underlying implementation.